FilipMalczak/vent/README.md

 > Follow one of links above, then click "Set me up" in top right-hand corner to see instructions for maven and gradle.

+## Looking for contributors

+Totally.
+Check out Vent gitter and I'll write down stuff to do as issues.

+## "Customer Support"

+You're most welcome to contact me on gitter, I'll be happy to help you start using Vent in your app or debug something Vent-related.

 ## MVP

 > MVP is under development.
 I'm gonna try to keep done things ticked, but don't trust it 100%, better read the code.